nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/configuration-parameters-index-nuxeoconf.md

 <td colspan="1">&nbsp;</td>
 </tr>
 <tr>
-<td colspan="1">`repository.binary.store`</td>
+<td colspan="1">`nuxeo.binarystores.root`</td>
-<td colspan="1">Defines the folder where binaries are stored.
+<td colspan="1">Defines the root folder where all binaries are stored.
 Useful when using clustering or to change the location of binaries to another location.</td>
 <td colspan="1">&nbsp;</td>
 <td colspan="1">&nbsp;</td>
 </tr>